Objectives of the service

 Space Added Value

-The broadband satellite Internet communication, using theKa-band, enables the deployment of the system in rural areas without Internet access or where the Internet infrastructure availability is limited and insufficient to provide sufficient bandwidth or reliability.
+The broadband satellite Internet communication, using the KA-band, enables the deployment of the system in rural areas without Internet access using terrestrial communications technologies (wired or wireless technologies like ADLS or Fiber/cable) or where the Internet infrastructures availability are limited and insufficient to provide accurate and robust remote social and healthcare services.